-Are you looking for a growth partner?
+Are you looking for a growth partner you trust?

-Someone who thinks like a co-founder… but actually loves the bits that drain you?
+but loves the bits that drain you?

 You set the direction.